If you are tired of having cold hands,

 - Top swivel clips and bottom D-Rings allows easy attachment to waders or extra gear

-- Clear vestibule pocket, Velcro pocket and 6 shell loops will help keep your gear organized
+- Clear valuables pocket, velcro storage pocket and 6 shell loops will help keep your gear organized

 Our final runner up choice is the ALPS OutdoorZ hand warmer.
 ALPS is one of our favorite brands when it comes to affordable hunting gear and this hand warmer meets our expectations.